thomaskeck/PyShellCode/README.md

 This is intended as a simple project to learn more about x86-64 assembler and linux.
 As well as serve for a easy platform to recreate cache-attacks and other side-channels attacks which require assembly.
-If you want to use the code to do something similar I recommend reading the paragraph **Technical Details** below and implement it yourself since it's not hard once you know how-to do it.
+If you want to use the code to do something similar I recommend reading the paragraph **Technical Details** below and implement it yourself (or copy&paste Simple.py) since it's not hard once you know how-to do it.

 Contains also some interesting code for CMake, to build shared-libraries which are executable and take command line arguments.